What Are Commercial Bridge Loans and How Do They Work?

 Expanding Your Business

 A small manufacturing firm, for example, may have an opportunity to expand their services but need to buy new equipment to do so.
 Perhaps they’ll go to an auction to get the best pricing, which means they’d need to have funds without knowing exactly what they’ll purchase.
-This would make it challenging to obtain conventional financing ahead of time.
+This would make it challenging to obtain equipment financing ahead of time.
 Bridge lending can offer a solution in this scenario.

 Insurance Claims